radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ```
 import numpy as np
 import sys
-sys.path.insert(0, '../code' )      # Add the SpinFlowSim folder where the syn.py and visu.py files are stored
+sys.path.insert(0, '../code' )      # Add the SpinFlowSim "code" folder where the syn.py and visu.py files are stored

 nodepos = np.transpose( np.array([ [0.0, 0.0, 0.0], [0.010, 0.020, 0.0], [0.030, 0.0, 0.0] ] ) )